rstropek/Samples/WpfTraining/README.md

 * Use of `CompositeCollection`
 * Binding and notification (`INotifyPropertyChanged`, `ObservableCollection`, etc.)

+## Validation

+This sample contains a typical data entry form covering various validation aspects.
+Examples of topics in this sample:

+* Custom binding `ValidationRule`
+* Tooltips with error messages
+* Error indicators with `AdornedElementPlaceholder`
+* Validation in converters
+* Implenenting `IDataErrorInfo`

 # UI Design With WPF and XAML

 ## Simple XAML Sources